Top 8 Questions to Ask Private Event DJs

-For your wedding, perhaps the most important event you plan in your life, you must screen your entertainment vendor before you hire them.
+For your wedding, perhaps the most important event you plan in your life, or any special occasion that has you talking to DJs, you must screen your entertainment before you hire them.
 Why?
 Because a bad DJ or band can ruin everything.
-Reputable vendors will schedule a consultation for free.
-As you talk to various DJs (or bands) the goal of your conversation is to determine whether the vendor is a good fit for your wedding.
+Reputable vendors will offer consultations for free (if not, move on to the next one).
+As you speak with various DJs, the goal of your conversation should be to determine whether the vendor is a good fit for your event.
 You are hiring someone after all so treat the conversation like an interview.
-More often than not, I can tell when a potential client relies upon the top results from a Google search for questions to ask a wedding DJ.
+Sadly, most clients rely on the top results from Google just before (or during) the phone consultation with potential DJs.

-The most popular articles that come up in the search results include the same questions probably written by some unpaid intern.
+The articles that come up in the search results include the same questions, most likely, written by some unpaid intern on summer break.
 The questions are usually closed-ended and will not help you figure out if the vendor is a good fit for you.
-With this article, I intend to arm you with the most effective questions you should ask every DJ as you book your wedding entertainment.
+With this article, I intend to arm you with the most effective questions you should ask every DJ as you book your entertainment.

 1. How would you describe your style as a DJ?

-2. How many events do you do a year and how many of them are weddings?
+2. How many events do you do a year and how many of them are receptions?

-This question will give you a sense of their experience as a wedding DJ.
-I know several veteran DJs that work in DC two or three times a week logging well over a hundred gigs per year, but they only do one or two weddings per year.
-Conversely, an expert wedding DJ will be doing at least 20 weddings per year and have at least a few years under their belt.
-Like a surgeon, the more times they have performed the more things they have seen what go wrong.
-An experienced wedding DJ can handle surprises and issues when they happen at your wedding.
-On the contrary, it does not always mean you should go with someone who has been doing this for 20+ years because his style may not be a good fit, his music may be out-of-date, and he could be a bit jaded as you work together.
+This question will give you a sense of their experience as a private event DJ.
+I know several veteran nightlife DJs that work in DC two or three times a week logging well over a hundred gigs per year, but they only do one or two private events per year.
+Conversely, a professional wedding DJ will be doing at least 20 weddings per year and have at least a few years under their belt.
+Like a surgeon, the more frequently they have performed, the more they have seen complications.
+An experienced DJ can handle surprises and issues when they happen at your wedding.
+They can and will happen - power outages, medical emergencies in remote areas, equipment issues, challenging acoustics, unruly guests, and a host of unimaginable things.
+On the contrary, that does not mean you should always go with someone who has been doing this for 25+ years.
+His style may not be a good fit, his music may be out-of-date, and he could be a bit jaded as you work together.
 You deserve to have peace of mind that your DJ can handle whatever happens on your wedding day.
-Believe me, all sorts of things can happen; like medical emergencies in remote areas, violence and drama, power outages, and a host of other unimaginable things.

 3. How will you incorporate our music preferences?

 With this question you are asking the DJ how you two will work together.
 You want to figure out their workflow.
-A solid DJ should respond with a proven process that he uses with all of his couples that includes an easy, straightforward method for you to send him your favorite songs and any must-plays.
-He should be asking you for a Do-Not-Play list too which is equally as important as what you do want to hear.
+A solid DJ should respond with a proven process that he uses with all of his couples.
+It should include an easy, straightforward way for you to collaborate with him so your favorite songs and any must-plays are reflected in the live mix at your event.
+He should also be asking you for a Do-Not-Play list - this is equally as important as what you do want to hear.

 4. How do you handle song requests?

-This is your wedding and if you want your guests to be able to request songs then a professional DJ should accommodate your wishes (just make sure you update your Do-Not-Play list).
-With this question you want to discern if the DJ will be easy to work with and courteous to your guests who request songs.
+This is your big day and if you want your guests to be able to request songs then a professional DJ should accommodate your wishes (just make sure you update your Do-Not-Play list).
+With this question you want to discern if the DJ will be easy to work with and courteous to any guests who request songs.
 For more on requests, check out my most popular article, How to get DJs to Play Song Requests.

-5. Have you worked at our venue before?
+5. Have you ever performed at our venue?

 If he has already performed at your venue, he will know how to get to your event room and the best places to setup his equipment.
 Someone unfamiliar with your venue can vastly delay your schedule.
-For example, many hotels in the DC area have absurd vendor registration protocols for arrival, difficult or busy loading dock situations, or a labyrinth of corridors and elevators to get to ballroom areas.
+For example, many venues in the DC area have absurd vendor registration protocols at arrival, challenging or busy loading dock situations, or a labyrinth of corridors and elevators to get to ballroom areas.
+Venues can also have some peculiar rules in fine print that only applies to entertainment.
 Below is a snippet from a venue contract that every music vendor must sign before they allow access to load-in equipment.
 Click here to view the full DJ and Band Vendor Agreement from this venue.

 6. What attire do you wear when you are working wedding receptions?